 “‘ so that, they may be ever seeing but never perceiving, and ever hearing but never understanding; otherwise they might turn and be forgiven!'” –Mark 4:12

 After Jesus spoke these words He chided his own disciples for not understanding the parable He had just taught them.
 Thomas wasn’t the only one that doubted Jesus–though we seem to almost single him out.
 Philip said to Jesus, “Lord, show us the Father, and it is enough for us.” and Jesus replied, “Have I been so long with you, and yet you have not come to know Me, Philip?
 He who has seen Me has seen the Father; how can you say, ‘Show us the Father’?
 They had God Himself speaking to them.
 Notice how Jesus questions, “you have not come to know me Phillip?
 (John 14:8-9) (Jesus’ words here give me the chills–in a good way.)
 Imagine, God Himself standing before you in flesh and blood, speaking, correcting and instructing you.
-It’s an amazing image to me, and I look forward to the day that those of us in Christ shall see our God with our very own eyes as well.
+It’s an amazing image to me.
+I look forward to the day that those of us in Christ shall see our God with our very own eyes as well.

 After His death and resurrection the evidence stood literally before them and their belief of His deity is clear in the Apostles letters.
 The book of John for example, begins with Jesus being referred to as being both with God and God Himself, as well as how everything was created through Him.
 (John 1:1-14), and then John continues to point to Jesus’ claims through the “I am’s.”
 The “I am” claims of Jesus again point us to who Jesus is and was all along.
 All of Jesus’ “I am” claims in fact harken back to what God spoke to Moses in Exodus 3:14 (“I AM WHO I AM.
 This is what you are to say to the Israelites: ‘I AM has sent me to you.'”)
 Like a foreshadowing or prophecy of the things to come, this verse resonates throughout Jesus claims.
 This is very significant to me as it’s the very character of God to make things known ahead of time.
 Jesus also did this when He foretold of His imminent betrayal.
 Some translations render the verse below as (I am He) but I personally love the (NIV) translation below, as I do in fact believe that the Father and the Son are one as Jesus says.

-“I am telling you now before it happens, so that when it does happen you will believe that I am who I am.” — John 13:19
+“I am telling you now before it happens, so that when it does happen you will believe that I am who I am.” — John 13:19 (NIV)

 “the Spirit of truth.
-The world cannot accept him, because it does not see him or know him.
-But you know him, because he lives with you and he will be in you.” –John 14:17
+The world cannot accept Him, because it does not see Him or know Him.
+But you know Him, because He lives with you and He will be in you.” –John 14:17

 “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. –Matthew 28:19

-Returning momentarily to the rockhopper penguin, it’s interesting to me also, that the reason that causes “experts” to differentiate the subspecies of these Penguins, is location and location of reproduction.
+Returning momentarily to the rockhopper penguin, it’s interesting to me also, that the reason that causes “experts” to differentiate the subspecies of these Penguins is their location and their location of reproduction.
 In Biblical times people couldn’t agree on Jesus either, and used the location of his birth as a reason to debate His deity.
 (John 7:40-43) What these verses truly speak is that the Jews were in opposition to the gospel–which is the good news about Jesus Christ.
 God however, purposely made some of the Jews stubbornly refuse Him.
 (Here is why Jesus didn’t want the Jews to receive forgiveness.)

 “I want you to understand this secret, brothers and sisters, so you will understand that you do not know everything: Part of Israel has been made stubborn, but that will change when many who are not Jews have come to God.
 And that is how all Israel will be saved.
 It is written in the Scriptures: